-The Community Plan was adopted in June 2004.
+A Community Plan was adopted in June 2004.
 A Risk Management Strategy was adopted in July 2002, although a significant amount of work still needs to be undertaken on the implementing of this in the coming year.

-The Code will be used to inform the Statement of Internal Control given by the Chief Executive and Chairman of the Council.
+The code will be used to inform the Statement of Internal Control given by the Chief Executive and Chairman of the Council.

-The Corporate Policy Manager will:-
+The Corporate Policy Manager will:

-- Oversee the implementation, monitoring and operation of the Code - Review the operation of the Code in practice on an annual basis - Report annually to the Finance Overview and Scrutiny Committee on compliance with the Code and any changes that may be necessary to monitor it and ensure its effectiveness in practice
+- Oversee the implementation, monitoring and operation of the Code - Review the operation of the Code in practice on an annual basis - Report annually to the Audit Committee on compliance with the Code and any changes that may be necessary to monitor it and ensure its effectiveness in practice

-In addition, the Audit and Process Review Manager will review independently and report annual to Finance Overview and Scrutiny Committee to provide assurance on the adequacy and effectiveness of the Code in practice.
+In addition, the Head of Financial Services, Audit & Performance Management will review independently and report annually to Finance Overview and Scrutiny Committee to provide assurance on the adequacy and effectiveness of the Code in practice.